 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-There is a lot more to knife sharpening that you may think, it takes some knowledge and skill to hone a blade.
+There is a lot more to knife sharpening that you may think, it takes some knowledge and skill to hone the edge of a blade.
 However, mastering this skill only takes attention to detail and the right, if not basic, tools.

 If SHTF, it will be invaluable to have a sharp knife or the means to make it so.
 The ability to properly sharpen a knife is a skill that every prepper and survivalist should have.
 If your skillset is as sharp as your blade there will not be much you cannot accomplish in a survival situation.